agustinprieto97/challenge-helops-agustin/README.md

 #### AWS Account

-1. Create a personal user following best practices.
+1. Create a IAM user following best practices.
 2. Set up a programmatic user for Terraform deployments.
 3. Generate access and secret keys for the programmatic user.